domasmas/argcd-test/practise/4. argo-sync-form/domas/README.md

 1. Switch the Deployment image to `domasmasiulis/red-app:latest`, commit, and push.
 2. In the sync drawer expand **Retry**, set **Limit** to `3`, **Backoff** to `5s`, and sync.
 3. The pod crashes repeatedly; **SYNC STATUS** increments the retry count until it gives up.
-4. Inspect **HISTORY AND ROLLBACK** to see the retry metadata captured.
-5. Restore a healthy image (e.g., Blue), commit, push, and sync to return to normal.
+4. Restore a healthy image (e.g., Blue), commit, push, and sync to return to normal.

 ### 4.6 Apply out-of-sync only – drift correction